deeshrestha/Laravel-Scaffolding-Presets/README.md

 6. That's it.
 7. You can fork this repo, create a branch, add necessary files and do the pull request.

-### Method 2
-1. Describe the step by step process of how to install certain framework.
-2. I will try to replicate that and try to include it.

 Hope this helps
 Thanks!